Easy Chinese Broccoli Stir Fry with Garlic Sauce

 2. Sauté directly without blanching.

 The blanch method (before stir-frying) helps remove bitter taste that some Chinese Broccoli might have.
-Sauté directly without blanching, which is what I did in the recipe below, is quick but if you aren’t used to having Chinese broccoli I recommend blanching the vegetables first.
+Sauté directly without blanching, which is what I did in the recipe below, is quick but if you aren’t used to having Gai Lan (or Kai Lan) I recommend blanching the vegetables first.

 Simple garlicky sauce – 2 ways